Deadwing91/raceday-client/README.md

 6. Once you are running the server, create a new user, log in to view the site, and test out the features!

-7. Race Day is a mobile app design, so make sure to toggle to a mobile device(iphone 12 Pro) in the Google Dev Tools.
+7. Race Day is a mobile app design, so make sure to toggle to a mobile device(iphone 12 Pro) in the Google Dev Tools(F12).

 Please make sure to update tests as appropriate.